marks/melodykramer.github.io/_posts/2015-04-29-NPR-player.md

 I was really happy to see that NPR launched a [new audio player](http://www.npr.org/blogs/thisisnpr/2015/04/29/401552958/there-are-now-800-000-reasons-to-share-npr-audio-on-your-site) today.
+It's smart and it immediately makes the audio more sharable.

 One question:

 If a piece is published from an acquired show or station, will the data collected from the player be shared?